openprov/ssi-consultancy/InteroperabilityTestHarness.md

 # Interoperability test harness design

-Mike Jackson, The Software Sustainability Institute / EPCC, The University of Edinburgh
+Mike Jackson, The Software Sustainability Institute / EPCC, The University of Edinburgh based on requirements from Trung Dong Huynh, Electronics and Computer Science, University of Southampton.

 ## Format

-> Quoted text is from Dong's Interoperability test requirements.

 Proposed classes and functions are expressed in Python-style syntax, but this does not preclude the use of other languages e.g. Java.